If it's winter activities that interests you and your family, then MATSUMOTO IS YOUR PLACE!

 Go to Outdoor Activities page for green season information and outdoor sport shop.

 There are two ski areas within the city limits of Matsumoto, and there are also many ski areas in the general region.

 SKI AREAS WITHIN MATSUMOTO CITY LIMITS

 Norikura Highlands Hot Spring Ski Resort (Japanese: Norikura kogen onsen ski jo)

 This is the largest ski area in Matsumoto City, at an elevation of from 1,500 to 2,000 meters (6,600 ft.).
 There are 22 trails and 11 lifts, and with so many beginner and intermediate runs, this is an ideal place for kids and families.
-For the current winter season, Norikura Highlands Ski Resort is open from December 12, 2009 until March 28, 2010.
+It is open from early or mid-December until late March or early April.

 FREE shuttle bus service(!) operates on Sat, Sun, Wed, and National Holidays during mid-Jan - late Mar.
 It leaves Matsumoto Station 7:50 and leaves Norikura ski resort 15:40.
 The bus has 45 seats.
 You need reservation by phone (0263-24-1300 9:00-17:00) by every Friday noon (Tuesday noon for Wed buses).
 The Japanese web site is here.